elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

    ![Review runtime configuration](doc/images/review_runtime_configuration.png)

+   > If you are accessing the Kubeflow Pipelines UI for the first time an error might be raised if namespaces are configured.
+To resolve this issue, open the Kubeflow UI (e.g. `https://kubernetes-service.ibm.com/` instead of `https://kubernetes-service.ibm.com/pipeline`) and select a namespace, and then try the Kubeflow Pipelines UI link again.

 ### Running a notebook pipeline on Kubeflow Pipelines

 1. Run the pipeline.

    ![Run pipeline](doc/images/run_pipeline.png)

-1. Enter `hello_kubeflows_world_pipeline` as _Pipeline name_.
+1. The _Pipeline Name_ is pre-populated with the pipeline file name.
+You can change the name if desired.

-1. From the _Runtime configuration_ drop down select the runtime configuration you've just created.
+1. From the _Runtime configuration_ drop down select the runtime configuration you just created.

    ![Configure pipeline run](doc/images/run_pipeline_remotely.png)